 Pillory – five centuries ago, the town of Retz placed a pillory in the market square.
 This acted as a sign of the town’s authority and market rights, starting around the year 1400.
 The town acquired a new sandstone pillory in 1561.
 Over time, as the community became more compassionate, the use of the pillory declined.
 Finally, in 1776, Empress Maria Theresa issued a decree that abolished the practice of punishing offenders with torture.

-The Verderberhaus – a standout set of buildings in Retz’s main square, in Lower Austria.
-It mixes styles from the Venetian Renaissance with Gothic touches.
-These buildings date back to the 1500s when people turned three Gothic houses into a stylish townhouse.
-In 1583, the leader of the renovation was Hanns Fierenz von Goerz, who made sure it got its special look.
-The name “Verderberhaus” comes from the Gottscheer merchants who came to Retz in the 1800s.
-It’s not an old city gate, but it has cool design details that make people want to see it.
-One interesting part is the frieze, which has faces that seem to frown at the street, a nod to old Celtic ways.
+The Verderberhaus – is a standout set of buildings in Retz’s main square, located in Lower Austria.
+It combines styles from the Venetian Renaissance, while also including Gothic touches.
+These buildings, which date back to the 1500s, were created when people combined three Gothic houses into one stylish townhouse.
+In 1583, Hanns Fierenz von Goerz led the renovation, making sure the building got its unique look.
+The name “Verderberhaus” comes from the Gottscheer merchants, who arrived in Retz during the 1800s.
+Although it’s not an old city gate, it has interesting design details that attract visitors.
+One notable feature is the friez, which displays faces frowning at the street, reflecting old Celtic traditions.

 The Town Hall – is a historic building that was originally a Gothic chapel destroyed by the Hussites.
 Reconstructed in the 16th century, it combines both religious and administrative functions.
 Its 57.3 metre high tower, rebuilt in the Renaissance style, dominates the town.
 The chapel in the Town Hall has been modified several times but has retained its original function.
 As a witness to history, the building has undergone numerous renovations, including the modernisation of the tower and the chapel’s interior.